wmo-im/wis2box-training/documentation/docs/en/index.md

     - data ingest and transformation to BUFR format
     - MQTT broker for WIS2 message publishing
     - HTTP endpoint for data download
-    - API endpoint for programmatic access to data
+    - API endpoint for programmatic access to data.

 ## Navigation